Stop calling everyone beautiful.

 This ties into a larger problem, one of harassment, sexual abuse, and violence against women.
 Since women are so often reduced to their bodies, men can have an easier time objectifying them, at best, and seriously violating them at worse.
 And the more I read and learn about other countries, the more horrified I am to realize that women aren’t just viewed as objects, but are actually treated as objects – as dogs – no, as worse than animals.
 As completely disposable things with no rights, no values, no purpose except to serve a man’s purpose.

-On a lighter note, I was thinking about this the other day when I was trying to conceal a pregnancy breakout, even warning my friend about how I looked before seeing her.
+On a lighter note, I was thinking about this the other day when I was trying to conceal my uneven skin, even warning my friend about how I looked before seeing her.
 And then I stopped – yes, I feel more confident around others when I look my best, but does my face or body make me a good friend?
 Does having a spot on my face make me a lesser employee, wife, or mom?
 What a ridiculous thought, right?